Zakir-Ayub/visitor-log/README.md

 # visitor-log
-A basic web app to track visitors during pandemic
+A basic web app to track visitors during pandemic using spring boot and angular js.